-The updated forecast prepared for this report shows that there will be a shortfall of approximately 0.45 MW and approximately 1.9 GWh versus Parry Sound Power's 2014 peak demand and energy savings reduction targets.
-Both peak demand savings and electricity energy savings are below target.
-Given the expected shortfall, Parry Sound Power continues to work actively on participant engagement.
-In addition Parry Sound Power has partnered with other LDCs, and has been working with the OPA and the EDA to improve program effectiveness, however it is Parry Sound Power's position that in itself will not fully overcome the forecasted peak demand savings shortfall.
+The updated forecast prepared for this report shows that there will be a shortfall of approximately 0.296 MW versus Orangeville Hydro's 2014 peak demand reduction target when DR is included in the results.
+Orangeville Hydro, when evaluating the performance to the end of 2013 anticipates that the full MWh target will not be achieved although currently it is above provincial average.
+At this time it is anticipated that the energy saved will be 11.1 GWh which is 0.68 GWh below the target.
+Given the expected shortfall, Orangeville Hydro continues to work actively on participant engagement.
+In addition Orangeville Hydro has partnered with other LDCs, and has been working with the Ontario Power Authority ("OPA") and the Electrical Distribution Association ("EDA") to improve program effectiveness however it is Orangeville Hydro's position that the forecasted peak demand and kWh savings shortfall will not be overcome.